Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/division-decimals.md

 def plot_div_table(value):
     table = div_table(value)
 ```
 ... which lays the groundwork.
-Next, take each element in the table, split it by its decimal value, and take only the right-hand result of the split (that is, the decimal digits).
+Next, take each element in the table, split it at its decimal point, and take only the right-hand result of the split (that is, the decimal digits).

 ```python
     stripped = table.applymap(lambda x: str(x).split('.')[1] if '.' in str(x) else '0')